Belsat TV: Staff

-Attitude of the Belarusian authorities
+Reception

+Belarus

-On April 26, 2007, Belarusian president Alexander Lukashenko dubbed the project “stupid and uncongenial”.
+On 26 April 2007 Belarusian president Alexander Lukashenko dubbed the project “stupid and uncongenial”.
 The Belarusian authorities’ subsequent actions confirmed the political trend set by Lukashenko, resulting in four official refusals to register Belsat in Belarus.
 Since the channel has no accreditation, its journalists face constant persecution while working in the country.
-To date, they have spent a total of 125 days in detention and been fined $94,296 US, simply for doing their jobs.
+At the time, they had spent a total of 125 days in detention and been fined $94,296 US, simply for doing their jobs.

 In 2017, the channel's Minsk office was searched and computer equipment was confiscated.
 The same year, Belsat TV was prohibited from using its trademark, following a Minsk court ruling that it infringed the rights of entrepreneur Andrey Belyakov, who had registered a firm named Belsat Plus.
 Since then, Belsat's reporters have used equipment bearing an alternative logo that contains consonants from the channel's name – the Cyrillic “BLS” (БЛС) and “tv”.

-The most recent search of Belsat's Minsk offices was carried out in 2019, in connection with a case in which the channel's journalists had allegedly slandered Andrey Shved, chairman of the State Forensic Examination Committee.
+The most recent search of Belsat's Minsk offices was carried out in 2019, in connection with a case in which the channel's journalists had allegedly slandered Andrei Shved, chairman of the State Forensic Examination Committee.

 In 2020 Belsat journalists were 162 times detained; detentions regularly involve the confiscation of all equipment.
 26 journalists arrested, out of which 6 journalists were convicted to arrests twice and 1 journalist – thrice, giving 34 cases of administrative arrests.
 They had been sentenced to a total of 392 days behind bars.
 7 of arrested journalists were treated brutally and beaten by law enforcers.
 7 journalist following detention were hospitalised.
-During the crackdown on the protests of August 9–12, Belsat journalists were putting their lives on the line, and 2 of them were injured.
-Belsat journalists paid fines amounting to 26 353,44 USD.
+During the crackdown on the protests of 9–12 August, Belsat journalists were putting their lives on the line, and 2 of them were injured.
+Belsat journalists paid fines amounting to US$26,353.44.

-On February 18, 2021, Belsat TV journalist Katsyaryna Andreeva and camerawoman Darya Chultsova were sentenced to two years of imprisonment in a minimum-security penal colony.
+On 18 February 2021 Belsat TV journalist Katsyaryna Andreeva and camerawoman Darya Chultsova were sentenced to two years of imprisonment in a minimum-security penal colony.
 They were accused of ‘organisation and preparation of actions that grossly violate public order’ (Art.
 342 of the Criminal Code) on the back of their livestreaming a rally in Minsk.
 The investigators claim the Belsat crew ‘coordinated protesters and called for further actions’, but the two media workers were just performing their professional duties by reporting from the scene.

 In July 2021, Belsat's content was declared extremist, meaning disseminating it can be punished by a 30-day detention.
-On November 3, 2021, the Ministry of Internal Affairs declared BelaPAN an extremist organisation.
-Creation of an extremist organisation or participation in it is a criminal offence in Belarus.
+On 3 November 2021 the Ministry of Internal Affairs declared the channel an extremist group.
+Creation of an extremist group or participation in it is a criminal offence in Belarus.

+In the fall of 2022, a criminal case for an interview with the channel was opened against Natalya Suslova, the mother of Belarusian volunteer Pavel “Volat” Suslov, who was killed in action in Ukraine.
+In January 2023, Daria Losik, the wife of Ihar Losik, was sentenced to two years in prison for an interview with the channel under a criminal article on promoting extremist activity.